-With respect to volatile organic substances in groundwater or soil vapor for which volatilization criteria are specified in Appendix E or Appendix F of the RSRs or approved by the commissioner pursuant to subsection (i)(3) of this section, the commissioner may approve or deny in writing a request for a release-specific alternative volatilization criteria.
+With respect to volatile organic substances in groundwater or soil vapor for which volatilization criteria are specified in Appendix E or Appendix F of the RSRs or approved by the commissioner pursuant to section 22a-133k-3(i)(3) of the RSRs, the commissioner may approve or deny in writing a request for a release-specific alternative volatilization criteria.
 In addition, the commissioner may approve or deny in writing an alternative method of determining compliance with such criteria.